Techsupport254/tabitha-project/tabitha-proposal.md

 In the Case of Uzuri Chem Pharmacy which is located in Thika handles over 150 patients daily.
 The patients are located along Thika road and some even come from Muranga to receive treatment.
 This is exhausting for doctors to handle all these patients in a day and to retrieve medical records is sometimes slow which can delay how fast a patient receives treatment.
 Sometimes doctors can mix up medical records which can cause a confusion which will lead misdiagnosis and giving the wrong treatment to patients which can harm them or even cause death in some cause.
 Over time patients have lost trust in doctors due to wrong medication and therefore causing some to self-medicate.
 1.3 Proposed Solution
 This project has an aim to develop an AI Medicine Prescription System, which has the potential to revolutionize how patients are diagnosed and offered treatment.
 By using machine learning and a web-based platform the solution aims to enhance how patients receive treatment quickly without delay, the right treatment preventing misdiagnosis, and the right medication to avoid advance effects of giving the wrong medication.
 Optimized medicine selection is a critical process that aims to ensure the best possible treatment outcome for individual patients.
-It involves a comprehensive evaluation of numerous factors, including the patient’s medical conditions, symptoms, medical history, genetic factors, demographic information, potential drug interactions, and possible side effects.20 Doctors analyze all these data and then can make decisions to minimize the risks associated with medication and maximize therapeutic benefits.
+It involves a comprehensive evaluation of numerous factors, including the patient's medical conditions, symptoms, medical history, genetic factors, demographic information, potential drug interactions, and possible side effects.20 Doctors analyze all these data and then can make decisions to minimize the risks associated with medication and maximize therapeutic benefits.
 This individualized approach acknowledges that patients have different responses to the medications due to factors such as genetic variations, pre-existing conditions, and polypharmacy.21 Doctors are part of this process because they are medication expertise and prevent medication errors by ensuring the right drug, frequency, dose, and dosage form.22 So how can Artificial intelligence aid doctors in optimizing medicine?
 AI-based systems can provide doctors with advanced decision-support tools.
-These tools analyze vast amounts of patient data from various sources, including electronic health records (EHR), genomic sequencing, medical reports, and lifestyle information.23-25 The more comprehensive and diverse the data, the better AI can understand individual patients’ unique characteristics and medication needs.
+These tools analyze vast amounts of patient data from various sources, including electronic health records (EHR), genomic sequencing, medical reports, and lifestyle information.23-25 The more comprehensive and diverse the data, the better AI can understand individual patients' unique characteristics and medication needs.
 Doctors can take advantage of AI models to generate predictions and recommendations made specifically for individual patients.
-These models know historical patients’ data, treatment outcomes, and medical knowledge to outlook the disease progression, treatment response, and potential adverse effects.26-27
+These models know historical patients' data, treatment outcomes, and medical knowledge to outlook the disease progression, treatment response, and potential adverse effects.26-27
 1.3.1 Key Features of Proposed System

 The AI Medicine Prescription System will include the following key operations: